jm-sky/j-checklist/README.md

 # j-checklist

 Simple todo app made with Vue & Vite with TailwindCSS & Font-Awesome.
+It uses `localStorage` to persist tasks.

+It's also a PWA (Progressive Web Spp) so You could install it on Android.

 ![obraz](https://github.com/jm-sky/j-vue-todo/assets/17783569/2503857f-3a8b-49ba-b4e3-02a87a179e64)